madalinpopa/ubuntu-server-automation/README.md

 chmod 600 ~/.vault-pass.txt
 ```

 Now, we need to reference the `secretes.yml` file in our `site.yml` playbook.
-We will define the `username` variable in the `secrets.yml` file and use it in the `docker.yml` tasks.
+All the variables defined in the `secrets.yml` file will be available to all the tasks in the playbook.

+Update the `site.yml` playbook to include the `secrets.yml` file:

 ```yaml
 ---